-At the Law Offices of John J. LaCava, LLC, we have been helping put lives back together for more than 25 years.
+We have been helping put lives back together for more than 35 years.
 If you were injured in a motor vehicle accident, we will review your insurance coverage and advise on the options for you to recover maximum injury compensation.

-The main offices of our firm are located in Stamford, Connecticut, but you can reach us at any of our three convenient Fairfield County locations by calling 877-293-6717 or by contacting an attorney online with a brief description of your personal injury claim.
+Uou can reach us at any of our three convenient Fairfield County locations by calling or by contacting an attorney online with a brief description of your personal injury claim.
 You can speak with a lawyer directly about your medical bills.

 You will pay no fees or costs unless we recover compensation in your case.